logikevcoder/codingnexus/docs/workflow/frontend.md

 # Frontend debvelopment workflow

-This project is build with the following technologies:
+This project is built with the following technologies:

-**[Gatsby]:** The site was generated with Gatsby [Learn more about Gatsby here](https://www.gatsbyjs.com/)
+- **[Gatsby]:** The site was generated with Gatsby [Learn more about Gatsby here](https://www.gatsbyjs.com/)

-**[React]** Coding Nexus is build entirely in React.
+- **[React]** Coding Nexus is build entirely in React.
 We use most of the modern React features such as Hooks, Context, and much more.
 [Learn more about React here](https://reactjs.org/)

-**[Storybook]** We are using Storybook as our way of visually testing all components and sections of the website [Learn more about Storybook here](https://storybook.js.org/docs/react/get-started/introduction/)
+- **[Storybook]** We are using Storybook as our way of visually testing all components and sections of the website [Learn more about Storybook here](https://storybook.js.org/docs/react/get-started/introduction/)

-**[Jest]** We have chosen Jest as our way of Unit testing our React and JavaScript code [Learn more about Jest Testing here](https://jestjs.io/en/)
+- **[Jest]** We have chosen Jest as our way of Unit testing our React and JavaScript code [Learn more about Jest Testing here](https://jestjs.io/en/)

-**[TailwindCSS]** All styles are coded using TailwindCSS, in addition to using PostCSS for more detailed styling [Learn more about TailwindCSS here](https://tailwindcss.com/)
+- **[TailwindCSS]** All styles are coded using TailwindCSS, in addition to using PostCSS for more detailed styling [Learn more about TailwindCSS here](https://tailwindcss.com/)

 ## Creating Ticket Branches

-When starting a new branch there are a few guidelines to follow.
+### When starting a new branch there are a few guidelines to follow.

 - Always start your new branch from your master branch
 - Always start your branch name with a word describing the goal of the thing youre building/fixing